loong218-toast/AlgoTrading-analysis/README.md

 1 TP is +1 score, and 1 SL is -1 score (depends on the result of each position) <br />
 Basically, High TP and low SL is the best approach to the gold market. <br />

-Even we have a low chance of winning, but we have a good risk/reward ratio.
+Even though we have a low chance of winning, but we have a good risk/reward ratio.

 To improve the performance, I classify all positions that are closed to each other (24 hours), as I noticed cluster patterns in those positions.

 <img src="https://user-images.githubusercontent.com/77558802/166701292-622aab04-5a79-4361-af95-94fe83e6ac54.png" width=80%>

 Our winning chance increases from 29% (1683/2944) to 54.4% (816/1499). <br />
-We get only 3216 scores, but I find it very consistent and it also loses less scores.
+We get only 3216 scores, but I find it very consistent and it also loses fewer scores.

-We then do logistic regression from different data of each positions, but I find most data are too uncorrelated to make a good model.
+We then do logistic regression from different data of each position, but I find most data are too uncorrelated to make a good model.

 Our last approach is LSTM time series forecasting model, which performed very well.